Projects as Practice Grounds for a More Thrivable World

 Why Attend?

-If you are working to strengthen community-driven projects, cooperative ventures, local collectives, or citizen initiatives, this workshop will provide you with the frameworks and confidence to act as a steward of thriving systems.
+If you are working to strengthen a purpose-driven organization, cooperative venture, local collective, or citizen initiative, this workshop will provide you with the frameworks and confidence to act as a steward of thriving systems.

-We believe in learning through doing—so come prepared to engage, explore, and build new pathways toward regeneration and collective action.
+We believe in learning through doing—so come prepared to engage, explore, and build new pathways toward stewardship and collaborative action.

-By starting with these principles and practices in contexts where you have influence, you can create a ripple effect that can spread throughout the world.
-We need every project, organization and community to become a practice ground for a more thrivable world.
-You don’t have to take on the whole world, but you do have to see the whole world in your context.
+By working with these principles and practices in contexts where you have influence, you can create a ripple effect that can spread throughout the world.
+In these times, we need every project, organization and community to become a practice ground for a more thrivable world.

 Your Hosts